 Practical Solution: Polishing Touches

-Once your track is assembled, apply post-processing techniques like EQ, compression, and mastering to enhance its cohesiveness and polish.
+Apply post-processing techniques like EQ, compression, and gentle mastering to bring coherence and polish to your track.

-- Example: Use a gentle EQ to reduce any harsh frequencies, ensuring your track remains smooth and balanced from start to finish.
+Use EQ to tame harsh frequencies, ensuring your track has a smooth, balanced sound that flows effortlessly from start to finish.

 Step 10: Storytelling Through Atmosphere